Sproutly Plant Care Team

 Common Mistakes to Avoid

 - ✗Using tap water.
 The #1 killer.
 Even one watering with mineral-rich tap water starts damage.
+Invest in a jug of distilled water — it costs less than replacing the plant.

 - ✗Adding fertilizer.
 Fatal to roots adapted to zero-nutrient conditions.
+This includes slow-release granules embedded in store-bought potting mixes.

 - ✗Triggering traps for fun.
 Each venus fly trap leaf can only close 3-5 times before it dies.
 Never poke traps without feeding them.
+Teach children and guests to look, not touch.

 - ✗Too little light.
 Most carnivorous plants need full sun.
 A bright windowsill is the absolute minimum; outdoors is ideal.
+If traps are small and pale, the plant needs dramatically more light.

 Related Resources